 Before you take down a tree, make a thorough inspection of your tree to be completely sure that it’s really dead.
 If you see brown and brittle branches, do the scratch test.
 Snap a few small branches and scratch off a section of their bark.
-If the exposed area is still green and moist, your tree is still alive.
-But, if it’s brown and dry, the tree might be dead.
+Your tree is still alive if the exposed area is still green and moist.
+But the tree might be dead if it’s brown and dry.

 2. Plan Ahead

 Identify the spot where you want your tree to fall.
 Do this by considering the height and lean of the tree.
 There should be enough space for it to completely fall without hitting power lines, structures, and passersby.
-Then, plan escape routes where you can quickly walk towards when your tree starts to fall.
-You will need two escape routes in case your tree falls in a different direction than planned.
-Make sure they are clear of any trip hazards such as sticks, stones, and other debris so avoid getting injured while running to safety.
+Then, plan escape routes to quickly walk towards when your tree starts to fall.
+You will need two escape routes if your tree falls in a different direction than planned.
+Ensure they are clear of trip hazards such as sticks, stones, and other debris to avoid getting injured while running to safety.
 Keep people and pets safely away from the area before beginning to cut.
-Furthermore, do sufficient research on tree felling techniques and how to fell a tree with a chainsaw to have a safe and effective plan.
+Moreover, it is essential to conduct thorough research on tree felling techniques and learn how to safely and efficiently fell a tree using a chainsaw.

 3. Perform Safety Checks